 - If your marks weren’t high enough, you need to find free qualification opportunities such as learnerships and apprenticeships.
 If you’re interested in business administration, for example, search for business administration learnerships.

-Step Four: Identify.
-Which fields are the easiest ones to enter without a qualification?
+Step Four: Identify which fields are the easiest to enter without a qualification?

 - Many fields have positions available for unqualified people.
 For example, if you are interested in retail, you can get a job as a sales assistant without having qualifications and then work your way up.